-Let's talk steak — a big, beautiful slab of beef.
-I used to only eat steak when my parents treated us to an old-school steakhouse, and while I relished every minute of those meals, the menu always intimidated me.
+Let’s talk steak — a big, beautiful slab of beef.
+I used to only eat steak when my parents treated us to an old-school steakhouse dinner, and while I relished every minute of those meals, the menu always intimidated me.
 What was the difference between a New York steak and a ribeye?
-Why was filet mignon so freakin' expensive?
+Why was filet mignon so expensive?

-Whether you cook steak at home or save it for a special occasion out like we did, it's important to know your high-end steak cuts.
-Here are the four most popular ones, and we'll cover where they're cut from, what they taste like, and how best to cook them.
+Arguably the hardest thing about cooking steak at home is actually buying a steak at the market, so whether you cook steak at home or save it for a special occasion out like we did, it’s important to know your high-end steak cuts.
+Here are the four most popular ones; we’ll cover where they’re cut from, what they taste like, and how best to cook them.
 Are you ready for your steak primer?
-Let's go!
+Let’s go!

 Let’s take a look at the cow diagram above.
 All four of these steaks come from a few muscles in the same general area toward the top of the steer: the short loin, tenderloin, and the ribs.
 These muscles aren’t exercised very much or contain a lot of connective tissues that need to be cooked for a long time to be broken down.

 As a result, these steaks are much more tender than other cuts of beef, and fast cooking and intense heat are all that’s needed to char and brown the outside of these meats while the inside can be eaten as rare as you like.
 They also contain lots of marbling, which makes them delicious for cooking.